Authenticating

 A note about requirement #3 above, requiring a CA signed certificate.
 If you deploy your own identity provider (as opposed to one of the cloud providers like Google or Microsoft) you MUST have your identity provider's web server certificate signed by a certificate with the CA flag set to TRUE, even if it is self signed.
 This is due to GoLang's TLS client implementation being very strict to the standards around certificate validation.
 If you don't have a CA handy, you can use the gencert script from the Dex team to create a simple CA and a signed certificate and key pair.
 Or you can use this similar script that generates SHA256 certs with a longer life and larger key size.

-Setup instructions for specific systems:
+Refer to setup instructions for specific systems:

 Using kubectl